 Another giant, Amazon, is also trying to enter the healthcare market.
 Last June, the company acquired the online pharmacy PillPack, and a joint venture with JPMorgan Chase and Berkshire Hathaway called Haven to improve access to primary health care, simplify the insurance process and increase the availability of prescription drugs.
 All of these steps must be combined in the service that promises to revolutionize healthcare – Amazon Care.

 Amazon Care is currently only available for Amazon employees in Seattle in a pilot mode.
 Through a dedicated app, you can get basic medical care, doctor’s advice, and symptom analysis.
-The service, using telemedicine services, will allow employees to communicate with medical personnel through video and built-in chat, as well as schedule follow-up visits to the doctor and delivery of prescription drugs to the address.
+The service, using telemedicine services, will allow employees to communicate with medical personnel through video and built-in chat, as well as schedule follow-up visits to the doctor and deliver prescription drugs to the address.

 Mobile health and Does Technology Have Boundaries